fly2tortoise/SCGAN/README.md

-# This paper has just been accepted in April 2025, and I will complete it as soon as possible.
+# I first updated the training part of the code, and the search will be updated soon.

 ## Code used for "SCGAN: Sampling and Clustering-based Neural Architecture Search for GANs".